If you have trouble taking the assessment, please contact ALEKS customer support:

 You may retake the placement assessment up to four times.
 There is generally no benefit to re-taking the assessment immediately after completing a prior attempt.
 Unlike the SAT or ACT, you cannot improve your results by simply re-taking the assessment without spending time in the Prep and Learning Module to refresh material that you may have forgotten or to learn new material.
 In fact, you are required to spend 3 hours in the Prep and Learning module before the first re-assessment and an additional 5 hours in the Prep and Learning Module before the second re-assessment.

-All re-assessments for WSU Tri-Cities students are proctored on the WSU Tri-Cities campus.
-Registration is required.
+All re-assessments for WSU Tri-Cities students are proctored by appointment on the WSU Tri-Cities campus.
+Email firstname.lastname@example.org to schedule an appointment.

 Scores are valid for 12 months.